shafinaziz781/Buckeye-Life-Group-/README.md

 ## 📌 Project Overview

-    This website is designed to showcase a **financial services company** offering:
+    This website is designed to showcase a **financial services company** offering.

   - Life Insurance
   - Mortgage Protection